tcort/adif-notes/README.md

 - Want to report on or update the information about an application?
 Create an issue and/or pull request!
 - Want additional information collected?
 Create an issue!

+## Methodology -- how to fill in the table above

+- Import
+ - 7-bit - Strings with Characters in the range 32 to 126 (inclusive) can be imported
+ - ISO-8859-1 - Strings with single byte Characters outside the range 32 to 126 (inclusive) can be imported (e.g. `é`)
+ - Unicode - Strings with multibyte unicode characters can be imported (e.g. `❤️`)
+- Counting Method - how length is determined.
+Inferred by examining the exported length for a single multibyte unicode character and/or inferred by examining an imported string.
+Can also be determined by source code inspection.
+ - Bytes - example: seeing the 2 for a single unicode character in the output. `<NAME:2>❤️`
+ - Characters - example: successfully importing a multibyte unicode character when the length specifier is 1. `<NAME:1>❤️`
+ - Unknown - example: it cannot be determined which method is used (e.g. it only imports/exports single byte characters and source code is unavailable).
+- Export
+ - 7-bit - Strings with Characters in the range 32 to 126 (inclusive) can be exported
+ - ISO-8859-1 - Strings with single byte Characters outside the range 32 to 126 (inclusive) can be exported (e.g. `é`)
+ - Unicode - Strings with multibyte unicode characters can be exported (e.g. `❤️`)
+- Comments
+ - how was the length counting method determined.
+ - what does a multibyte unicode character look like when exported.
+ - etc.

 ## Test Files

 The `test-files/` directory contains sample files with 7-bit ascii strings, iso-8859-1 strings, and unicode strings.
 These are hand crafted.
 Ideally, once I find an application that exports ISO-8859-1 and/or Unicode, I'll use the real world ADIF (rather than my contrived examples).